MORNING DROP OFF

 Please also refer to the Attendance Policy.

-At 8.55 am for security purposes, all entrance doors are closed.
-If children arrive after 8.55 am they will be classified as late and they will have to enter the school through the main entrance and report to the school office.
+At 9.00am for security purposes, all entrance doors and gates are closed.
+If children arrive after 8.55am, they will be classified as late and they will have to enter the school through the main entrance and report to the school office.

 We encourage all our drivers to follow our code to make the journey to and from school as safe as possible for our children and to respect the peace and property of surrounding residents.